Revisiting the Matter Creation Process: Observational Constraints on Gravitationally Induced Dark Energy and the Hubble Tension: Introduction

-Originally formulated within the framework of non-equilibrium thermodynamics and open-system cosmology~\cite{Prigogine:1989zz,Calvao:1991wg}, particle creation models introduce a matter creation rate that effectively generates a negative pressure.
-This mechanism can naturally drive cosmic acceleration without the need for an explicit dark energy component.
-The underlying idea is that a time-dependent gravitational field, interacting with the quantum vacuum, may lead to continuous particle production.
+The idea that particle creation may occur in an expanding Universe has a well-established theoretical foundation in quantum field theory in curved spacetime.
+In this framework, the time dependence of the gravitational background leads to a mismatch between vacuum states defined at different epochs, resulting in the spontaneous production of particles (gravitational particle production).
+This mechanism was first systematically investigated in the context of scalar fields in an expanding and isotropic Universe~\cite{Parker:1968mv,Parker:1969au}, and later extended to anisotropic cosmologies~\cite{Zeldovich:1971mw}.
+These studies demonstrated that a time-dependent gravitational field can itself act as a source of particle production through vacuum polarisation effects, providing a fundamental physical mechanism for matter creation.
 Although these models were initially developed to describe the early Universe, particle creation may persist throughout cosmic history and play a role at late times.

-While the microphysical nature of the created particles remains uncertain, most studies have focused on the production of cold dark matter~\cite{Freaza:2002ic,Pan:2016jli,Cardenas:2020grl,Elizalde:2024rvg}.
+In a cosmological context, however, one is typically not concerned with the detailed microphysical description of individual particles, but rather with the macroscopic properties of the cosmic fluid, based on an averaged description of the underlying microphysical processes.
+The standard approach relies on a coarse-grained, effective description in which the relevant quantities are the averaged energy density, pressure, and particle number density of the fluid components.
+Thus, gravitational particle production can be formulated within the framework of non-equilibrium thermodynamics and open-system cosmology~\cite{Prigogine:1989zz,Calvao:1991wg}.
+Within this framework, particle creation is incorporated phenomenologically as a non-equilibrium process affecting the continuity equation of the cosmic fluid, leading to an effective negative pressure term.
+Therefore, this mechanism can naturally drive cosmic acceleration without the need for an explicit dark-energy component.

+This approach has been widely employed in the literature, particularly in scenarios involving the particle creation of cold dark matter~\cite{Freaza:2002ic,Pan:2016jli,Cardenas:2020grl,Elizalde:2024rvg}.
 This choice is motivated by several arguments: particle creation could offer an explanation for the origin of dark matter itself, naturally generate the negative pressure required for accelerated expansion, and potentially alleviate the coincidence problem~\cite{Zlatev:1998tr} by treating dark matter and dark energy as different manifestations of a single unified component.

 More recently, the particle creation framework has been extended beyond cold dark matter to include exotic fluids and generalized relativistic species.
 For instance,~\citet{CostaNetto:2025vew} performed a thermodynamic analysis of dark energy modeled as a relativistic fluid undergoing particle creation and annihilation.
 A more general multi-fluid extension was proposed by~\citet{Trevisani:2023wpw}, who studied gravitationally induced particle production in a decoupled cosmology involving baryons, photons, neutrinos, and dark matter.
 Additional developments include the gravitational production of a reduced relativistic gas~\cite{Lima:2025yza} and connections with entropic cosmology~\cite{Gohar:2020bod}, suggesting intriguing links between information-theoretic concepts and matter creation.